IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.4.1 Concepts

 The term "authorization" and "access control" are used colloquially for a variety of related activities.
 All of the concepts listed below are sometimes called "authorization" or "access control".
-See the IHE ITI Access Control whitepaper for a detailed discussion of Access Control concepts.
+See the IHE ITI Access Control white paper for a detailed discussion of Access Control concepts.
 This profile will use more specific terms for each of these activities.
 These are:

 -   Provisioning -- Setting up the initial rules and updating them when the situation changes.
 The administrator may say "Authorize Dr. X to have access".
 The steps taken to make this happen are called provisioning.